OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

    the new geometry types only if the NAS file contains arcs.

 -  PG/PostGIS: Can read/write all the new geometry types for both PostGIS 2.X and PostGIS 1.X.
-For PostGIS 1.X compatiblity, special processing must be done in the importFromWkb()/exportToWkb() to deal with the non standard codes used by PostGIS 1.X for curvepolygon, multicurve and multisurface.
+For PostGIS 1.X compatibility, special processing must be done in the importFromWkb()/exportToWkb() to deal with the non standard codes used by PostGIS 1.X for curvepolygon, multicurve and multisurface.
 This is done with a wkbVariantPostGIS1